s3714110/covid-19-data/scripts/docs/old/vaccinations/README.md

 ## 4. Other functions
 ### Tracking
 It is extremely useful to get some insights on which data are we tracking (and which are we not).
-This can be done with the tool `cowid-vax-track`.
+This can be done with the tool `cowid vax track`.
 Find below some use cases.

 *Note*: Use uption `--to-csv` to export results as csv files (a default filename is used).